 - Mix ingredients.
 If it's too thick add milk in 1/8 teaspoon milk until the consistency of thick cream.

-My mom also notes that these ‘freeze well’, but…we’ve never gotten around to freezing them.
+My mom also notes that the ginger molasses cookies ‘freeze well’, but…we’ve never gotten around to freezing them.
 I mean…who does that anyway?